-Our quality built Crooze rear hub motors seamlessly deliver power right when needed, with plenty of up and go, its not dependent to what gear your in, unlike mid drive motors.
+Our quality built Crooze rear hub motors seamlessly deliver power right when needed, with plenty of up and go, its not dependent to what gear your in and does not matter how hard you are pushing down on the pedals, unlike mid drive motors you need to push on the pedals harder to get the power.
 It’s almost like comparing a manual car with an automatic one.
 Crooze motors have the gears built within them and are completely sealed and self-contained, requiring no maintenance.
 Mid drive bikes are notoriously high on maintenance, as they place extraordinary strain on the chain, chain ring, derailleur, cassette and other parts, which will wear out much sooner.

 In our experience the mid drive motor ebike also harvest complicated electronics and equally complicated gear shifting while riding.
 The novice riders finds this aspect especially annoying and far too technical to maintain.
 Euro mid drive bikes are just like expensive made European cars, over priced dealer support, expensive to repair out of warranty and especially if you need spare parts.